RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: Introduction

 \section{Introduction}

-Vascular trees, including blood vessels, airways, and lymphatic structures, are critical for transporting essential substances throughout the body, and abnormalities in these networks are linked to many diseases.
-Accurate and topologically correct centerlines are important for applications such as diagnosis and treatment planning~\cite{moccia2018blood,li2022human}, hemodynamic modeling~\cite{miraucourt2017blood}, interventional planning~\cite{huang2011interactive}, vascular morphometry~\cite{khan2018three}, and disease assessment~\cite{choi2021ct}.
-Centerline graphs provide a compact and interpretable representation of these trees, are easier to annotate than dense masks, and more effective enforcement of valid tree topology.
+Tubular trees such as blood vessels and lung airways are essential for material transport in the human body, and abnormalities in these networks are linked to many diseases.
+Accurate, topologically correct centerline extraction is essential for diagnosis and treatment planning~\cite{li2022human,moccia2018blood}, surgical navigation~\cite{huang2011interactive}, hemodynamic analysis~\cite{miraucourt2017blood}, and vascular morphometry~\cite{choi2021ct,khan2018three}.
+Missing small branches can lead to incomplete assessments and clinical risk, making high recall crucial.
+Centerline graphs provide a compact, interpretable representation, easier to annotate than dense masks and amenable to enforcing valid tree topology.

-Existing methods for centerline extraction fall into three groups: (1) segmentation followed by skeletonization~\cite{tetteh2020deepvesselnet,chen2021deep}, (2) point detection followed by edge prediction~\cite{shit2022relationformer, prabhakar2024vesselformer}, and (3) sequential breadth-first tracking~\cite{naeem2024trexplorer,naeem2025trexplorer}.
-Segmentation methods require dense segmentation masks and often produce disconnected components or cycles.
-Point-and-edge detection methods similarly do not guarantee valid tree topology.
-Sequential tracking methods, on the other hand, suffer from low recall due to their reliance on highly imbalanced classification of bifurcation nodes.

-To address these limitations, we propose RefTr, a Transformer~\cite{vaswani2017attention} decoder based model with a Producer–Refiner architecture.
-Given a 3D patch, the Producer uses learned token sets to propose multiple fixed-length trajectories rooted at the patch center.
-The number of proposals is set to be larger than the number of true branches and a Many-to-One matching strategy assigns several proposals to each ground-truth branch.
-The Refiner then recurrently aligns these proposals to the target branches.
-Each pair of trajectories remains confluent (flows together) until a divergence point, after which they separate as shown in Figure~\ref{fig:conf_traj}).
-The model predicts a divergence position for each pair of trajectory and an end position for each trajectory, and together the represent the final centerline tree graph.

-Sequential methods classify each centerline node as intermediate, bifurcation, or end node at every step.
-This classification problem is highly imbalanced and even a single error can lead to missed or premature branches.
-RefTr avoids this issue by predicting bifurcations and terminations at the trajectory level, which produces more stable outputs.
-Reusing the same Refiner block across multiple refinement steps also reduces decoder parameters by 2.4$\times$ compared to Trexplorer Super~\cite{naeem2025trexplorer}, a major advantage when working with large 3D volumes.
-Many-to-One matching further provides an implicit ensembling effect by allowing multiple trajectories to contribute to each target branch.